Sicilian Famous writers

 Sicily, as many modern visitors find, is quite the inspirational place to visit.
 It is not a recent invention though – it has inspired people throughout the ages, many of whom have set pen to paper and become famous as scribes.

 One of the earliest people to have used Sicily as their muse was Theocritus, a poet who lived from around 310BC to 250BC.
 Two other poets who lived around the same time during the 1200s, Giacomo da Lentini and Guido Delle Colonne, also took their inspiration from the landscape and occurrences around them.

-There is much to be learned from Sicilian literature and indeed, the historians who have also lived in Sicily over the years have noted how literature has changed over time.
+There is much to be learned from Sicilian literature and indeed, the historians who have also lived in Sicily over the years have noted how research has changed over time.
 Writers through the ages have reflected how Sicily’s culture has adjusted and developed through the years.
 It began to an extent with Greek myth and has grown to influence even the writing in mainland Italy from the last century onwards.
-Clearly, Sicily and its writers have both had quite a role to play in this respect.
+Sicily and its writers have both had quite a role to play in this respect.

 Thus if you are visiting Sicily and have a passing interest in writing or those who have lived on the island at some point, you have an excellent chance of learning more about them.
 Look out for the literary parks as they are known too – they tend to represent specific writers, such as the Giuseppe Tomasi di Lampedusa Literary Park for example.
 For a man who wrote just one novel during his lifetime, it is quite an honour to have a park named after you.